 CIRAD: a study on Coffee Rust

-The Ernesto Illy Foundation, together with CIRAD, have chosen the researcher, Dr. Isabelle Merle, to develop a system of preventive warning on coffee rust (Hemileia vastatrix) in Central America, as part of the PROCAGICA project (Central American Program of Gestión Integral de la Roya del Café).
+The Fondazione Ernesto Illy, together with CIRAD, have chosen the researcher, Dr. Isabelle Merle, to develop a system of preventive warning on coffee rust (Hemileia vastatrix) in Central America, as part of the PROCAGICA project (Central American Program of Gestión Integral de la Roya del Café).

 The development program is subsidized by the European Union and aims to approve climate change and its environmental effects through the use and application of means of adaptation, mitigation and risk reduction.